 The earthy basil in this drink pairs beautifully with fresh blackberry puree and lemonade.
 Combine it all in a shaker with some Marker’s Mark Whisky and you’ve got one heck of a cocktail for race day!
 I swear this Belmont Bramble can turn just about anyone into a whiskey drinker.
 What are you serving up for the big race?

 Thanks to everyone for your support!
 I won the Belmont leg of the Marker’s Mark #TrifectaChallenge!!
 You can find out more over on the Marker’s Mark Instagram account.

 The Belmont Bramble

-- 2 ounces fresh blackberry puree recipe below
+- 2 ounces fresh blackberry puree recipe in instructions

 - 5 ounces lemonade

 - 1 teaspoon fresh basil finely chopped

 Pour in the Marker's Mark Whisky, blackberry puree, lemonade, and add the basil.
 Cover and shake vigorously for 30 seconds until the shaker to very cold.

 Remove the cover from the shaker and strain the cocktail into 2 rocks glasses filled with ice.
 If needed, pour a little more lemonade on top to fill each glass.